googleapis/google-cloud-cpp/google/cloud/recommender/README.md

-# Recommender API C++ Client Library
+# Recommender C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Recommender API][cloud-service-docs], a service to <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for [Recommender][cloud-service], a service on Google Cloud that provides usage recommendations and insights for Cloud products and services.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).